Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## Pods stuck in "terminating" status

-Intended only for Centos versions starting from 7.4 and Should be enabled on hosts where container runtimes are being used:
+Intended only for Centos 7.x versions starting from 7.4 and should be enabled on hosts where containerd container runtimes are being used:

 **Solution**: Add parameter `fs.may_detach_mounts=1` in `/etc/sysctl.conf`